 Isabelle and I got lost, so I stopped by one of the Afghan restaurants to ask for directions.
 They were baffled that a Pashto-speaking volunteer was traipsing through the camp, but they responded in a friendly manner.
 The restaurant itself was incredible: A very large space with tables and cots neatly arranged – it looked like an authentic Afghan restaurant.
 One of the cooks was tossing dough, undoubtedly for bolani.
 With the recent evacuation of the Calais Jungle and subsequent fire, it makes me incredibly sad to think how much work went into building that restaurant and how easily it was destroyed.

 Inca and her mom, Liz Clegg, ran the Unofficial Women and Children’s Center of Calais.
-I would later meet Liz through a 12 year-old Afghan boy living in the camp on his own.
+I would later meet Liz through a 12 year-old Afghan boy living in the camp with his 9 year-old brother.
 It was really incredible how much time she devoted to the well-being of the most vulnerable residents in the Calais Jungle.
 During the recent evacuation, she was front and center, helping scared children figure out where to go next when the French authorities had failed to provide any instructions.

 Banksy’s Mural in the Calais Jungle